abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/noise cancelation.md

 ![image](https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/158213085/60b31682-d95b-410d-a7ae-58c25b92d611)
 LT spice simulation:  Figure 4

 Figure 4 shows the input and output results of the circuit built in figure 3.
 The green wave represents a 1 kHz sine wave with an amplitude of 2, and the blue wave is the output signal of the non-inverting circuit.
-We can clearly see a gain of two between the blue and green signal.
+With a gain of two, the signal will amplify the original sound.

 Inverting Circuit
 ![image](https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/158213085/8486bd58-3b49-4bdb-9575-2cbb0f5e6dbf)